-If your post-birth experience is anything like mine you'll be exhausted.
+If your post-birth experience is anything like mine, you'll be exhausted.
 Know that ahead of time and prepare for it.
-For some couples, he does the cooking in the relationship and that just continues post-baby.
-But, for most couples that I know, she does the bulk of the meal preparation.
-If that's you, you've got to try to anticipate the first couple weeks' meals.
+For some couples, your partner does the cooking in the relationship and that just continues post-baby.
+But if you do the bulk of the meal preparation, you've got to try to anticipate the first couple weeks' meals.
 Ask yourself: "What can I do before delivery to make life easier on myself after delivery?"

 Maybe it means when friends ask, "How can I help?", your answer is, "A casserole, please."
 Maybe it means asking your partner to take over the cooking.
 Maybe it means having plenty of cash on hand to pay the food delivery guys.
 Each family will tackle this one differently.

 For me, there were a few strategies that worked: